 Labuan is Malaysia’s ultra-low tax zone.
-We first discussed it over two years ago as the home of companies like AirAsia – one of my least favorite airlines but favorite legal tax avoiders – that avail themselves of taxes as low as 3%… or even a flat 20,000 ringgit (US$4,500) per year.
+We first discussed it in the beginning years of Nomad Capitalist as the home of companies like AirAsia – one of my least favorite airlines but favorite legal tax avoiders – that avail themselves of taxes as low as 3%… or even a flat 20,000 ringgit (US$4,500) per year.

 However, while Labuan may make sense for some businesses, it never really took off in the same way that its counterparts Hong Kong and Singapore did.
 I suspect that the Malaysian government never wanted Labuan to be a top-tier jurisdiction, but rather a lower key place for serious businesses.
 They don’t want every guy with a laptop running his Facebook ad consultancy through here.

-There are, however, offshore jurisdictions that have fallen out of favor… or simply fallen off the map.
+While Labuan was never that popular in the first place, there are other offshore jurisdictions that have had their heyday and have since fallen out of favor… or simply fallen off the map.
 As with anything involving politicians, certain offshore company jurisdictions come and go.

 The best offshore jurisdiction today may not be the best tomorrow.
-That’s precisely what the “nomad” in “Nomad Capitalist” is about: realizing that you must constantly adapt if you want to survive and prosper.
+So, first and foremost, learn to be a little nomadic in your thinking and realize that you must constantly adapt if you want to survive and prosper.

-With that, I wanted to address a few things to keep in mind when setting up an offshore company, as well as jurisdictions that have fallen out of favor and are likely worth avoiding.
+With that, let’s address a few things to keep in mind when setting up an offshore company and then take a look at six jurisdictions that have fallen or are falling out of favor and are likely worth avoiding.

 One thing I’m never a fan of is taking a cookie-cutter approach to setting up an offshore company.
 Anyone who suggests that one country is always the best approach is either misguided or has a dog in the fight.

-Additionally, you will want to consider what services your company will need before choosing a jurisdiction.
+For instance, you should consider what services your company will need before choosing a jurisdiction.
 If you need a high-quality merchant account that easily integrates with a wide array of e-commerce applications, being in the Marshall Islands may put you at a disadvantage as the country is not as advanced in that area.

 On the other hand, dealing with the audit requirements and complexities of doing business in Singapore may prove to be too much for a small company with very simple consulting transactions.